Marin Family Weekend Fun for June 24, 25 & 26

 This free event is part of the Children's Garden Series at Yerba Buena Gardens in San Francisco.
 Back by popular demand!
 Circus Bella is top-notch circus acrobatics, aerial artistry, and daring feats of balance and strength, set to original live music of Rob Reich and the Circus Bella All-Star Band.
-Joining the all-new program are performers from the School of Acrobatics and New Circus Arts (Seattle) and beloved local clown duo, Coventry and Kaluza.
 Meet the artists after each show!
 This show will take place on the Esplanade.
 For more info, visit their website.

 - Jazz & Blues by the Bay